huggingface/accelerate/docs/source/usage_guides/ddp_comm_hook.md

 # DDP Communication Hooks

-DDP communication hooks provide a generic interface to control how gradients are communicated across workers by overriding the vanilla allreduce in `DistributedDataParallel`.
+Distributed Data Parallel (DDP) communication hooks provide a generic interface to control how gradients are communicated across workers by overriding the vanilla allreduce in `DistributedDataParallel`.
 A few built-in communication hooks are provided, and users can easily apply any of these hooks to optimize communication.

 ## Brief Descriptions of DDP Communication Hooks